-On behalf of the faculty and administration, we welcome you to another school year.

-Our philosophy is to accept each of you at your level of maturity, capacity and achievement and to help you acquire the skills and knowledge which will enable you to provide for your own needs and to share in providing for the needs of others.

-You are urged to define your goals, plan a course of action, and concentrate your efforts on achieving the maximum benefits from your high school experience.

-We encourage you to refer to and become familiar with this handbook.
+Welcome to Osmond Community School.
+Our goal is to accept each one of you at your level of maturity and ability and to help you gain skills and knowledge.
+We encourage you to make some goals for the year, plan a course of action, and concentrate your efforts on achieving those goals.
+Please become familiar with this handbook.
 It has been approved by the Board of Education, School District 42R.

-Please remember that, as a citizen of this school, you are expected to follow regulations that are established for the WELFARE OF THE ENTIRE STUDENT BODY.
+As a citizen of this school, you are expected to follow the rules and regulations established for the welfare of the entire student body.